mitali72/mitali72.github.io/_pages/internships.md

         <img src="/assets/images/thumbs/wework.jpg"/>
         <div class = "text">
             <h3>Fraazo: Dec'21</h3>
-            <p> Working at Fraazo, a D2C delivery startup for fresh farm produce serving ~200k households was a very exciting experience.
+            <p> Working at Fraazo, a D2C delivery startup for fresh farm produce serving ~200k households was an exhilarating experience.
 The energy and work culture at Fraazo was very different from other internships.
-I worked there as a backened engineer to develop new internal APIs as well as improve efficiency of existing ones using Ruby on Rails and Active Record Query Interface.
+I worked there as a backend engineer to develop new internal APIs as well as improve the efficiency of existing ones using Ruby on Rails and Active Record Query Interface.
             </p>
         </div>
     </div>